krisono/Spring-25--n220/homework-1/readme.md

 ### Websites vs Web Applications

 Websites are informational content like cnn.com, that can be browsed while web aps are applications that can store personal information like Tiktok.
-You can also fin web apps on the app store a lot of times.
+It acts like a tool you can interact with and do tasks with.
+You can also find web apps on the app store a lot of times.

 ### VS Code & Extensions